 All of that being said, some photographers have taken spur of the moment, quick shots and captured breathtaking scenes.

-If you are lucky enough to find yourself in Namibia with a trusty guide, seize the opportunity to record and document some amazing memories.
+If you are lucky enough to find yourself in Namibia with a trusty guide, seize the opportunity to crab your camera and document some amazing memories.

 With many wildlife Safari photography tips under your belt, you could develop some spectacular images or pieces of fine art.